 It is understood that it is necessary for some tooling to have an explicit path in a stream record.
 If this is the case, the context with its uuid should be sufficient.

+The specific client behaviour will depend upon the libraries etc. used by the client.

 It is understood that it is necessary for some tooling to have an explicit path in a stream record.
 If this is the case, the context with its uuid should be sufficient.

 To be validated through PoCs and deployments.